pepedocs/srescience/docs/articles/what-is-service-reliability.md

 # What is Service Reliability?

-> **Formal Definition**: Service reliability is equal to the weighted sum of the probabilities of actual state transitions of a service complying with the expected state transitions of the same service.
+> **Formal Definition**: Service reliability is equal to the weighted sum of the probabilities of actual state transitions of a service complying with its expected state transitions.

 Before we can define service reliability we have to define first a few other important characteristics of a [service](/documentation/service.md).